StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Evaluations

 \subsection{End-to-End Throughput}

 As shown in Figure~\ref{fig:e2e}, we first compare the end-to-end throughput across different systems.
 Under varying models and \textit{staleness bounds}, \system consistently achieves the highest throughput.
-(1) Compared to synchronized systems without staleness (VeRL), \system improves throughput by up to 2.68$\times$ (2.01$\times$ on average).
-(2) Compared to one-step staleness systems (VeRL-Pipeline), \system achieves up to 1.95$\times$ (1.52$\times$ on average) greater improvement.
-(3) Compared to the best-performing system among those with strict staleness control (VeRL-Async), \system still delivers a throughput gain of up to 1.42$\times$ (1.17$\times$ on average).
-Furthermore, this gain increases as the \textit{staleness bound} becomes larger.
+(1) Compared to synchronized systems without staleness (VeRL), \system improves throughput by up to 2.68$\times$ (1.91$\times$ on average).
+(2) Compared to one-step staleness systems (VeRL-Pipeline), \system achieves up to 1.95$\times$ (1.51$\times$ on average) greater improvement.
+(3) Compared to the best-performing system among those with strict staleness control (VeRL-Async), \system still delivers a throughput gain of up to 1.42$\times$ (1.18$\times$ on average).

 These results can be explained as follows.
 (1) Synchronized systems cannot execute asynchronously and leverage stale data to mitigate skewness, resulting in the lowest throughput.
 (2) One-Step staleness systems cannot further improve performance by relaxing the \textit{staleness bound}.
 (3) Other systems with strict staleness control (e.g., VeRL-Async, Roll Flash, AReaL) rely on simple mechanisms that limit the number of in-flight trajectories, preventing the use of more flexible rollout coordination techniques (Figure~\ref{fig:compare_sys}).
 In contrast, \system supports a suite of staleness-aware rollout coordination strategies (\S\ref{subsec:strategy}) that more effectively mitigate data skewness (further evaluated in \S\ref{subsec:interpretation}).
 As a result, under the same \textit{staleness bound}, \system can extract substantially higher throughput gains.